hyrtx/NORTH/README.md

 ![Andy Lee Trader Image Unsplash](assets/andy-li-trader-unsplash.jpg)

 ### Project Objectives
 The main objective of this project is to **carry out an comprehensive analysis of the sales data of the fictitious company Northwind Traders using SQL queries**.
-The aim is to extract valuable information that can support strategic business decisions.
+The goal is to extract valuable information that can support strategic business decisions.

-This analysis will follow the **CRISP-DM methodology** to ensure a structured and effective approach.
+This analysis will follow an adaptation of the **CRISP-DM methodology** to ensure a structured and effective approach.

 ### Business Questions
 The analysis will address the following specific questions:

 1. **Revenue Reports**
     - What was the **total revenue in 1997?**
-    - What was the **monthly revenue growth** in 1997, and what was the **YTD (Year-To-Date) calculation**?
+    - What was the **monthly revenue growth** in 1997, and what was the **YTD (Year-To-Date) calculation?**
     - What was the **top 10 best-selling products** in terms of quantity and sales value?
 2. **Customer Segmentation**
     - What is the **total amount each customer has paid** so far?
     - How can we **segment customers into 5 groups** based on the total amount paid?
     - Which customers are in **groups 3, 4 and 5** for targeted marketing campaigns?
-    - Which **UK customers** have paid **more than $1000**?
+    - Which **UK customers** have paid **more than $1000?**

 ### Expected Benefits
 - **Enhanced Market Understanding**: Gain insights into which products perform best and which customers contribute the most to total revenue.